Days 1-2 London - In flight

 We leave this stunning city and head north to the Bay of Islands - New Zealand’s subtropical region and home to the Waitangi Treaty Grounds, where in 1840 the Treaty of Waitangi (New Zealand's founding document) was signed.
 We arrive at our hotel for two nights, the Scenic Hotel Bay of Islands (3T+).

 Following breakfast this morning we embark on a delightful cruise to the Cape Brett Peninsula and the famous Hole in the Rock on Motukokako Island.
 According to Maori legend, local warriors used to paddle through the Hole in the Rock in their canoes before departing for battle and drops of water from the cave roof above were a good omen.
 If conditions allow, we will sail through ourselves.
 Whales and common and bottlenose dolphins can be spotted in this area, so keep your camera ready.
 On returning to the hotel, the remainder of the day is at leisure in the beautiful area.

 Day 26 Bay of Islands - Auckland - In flight

-We travel south along the Hibiscus Coast to Auckland Airport for an evening scheduled Qantas flight to Sydney or Melbourne and onward flight to London via Dubai.
+We travel south along the Hibiscus Coast to Auckland Airport for a scheduled Qantas or Air New Zealand flight to Sydney or Melbourne and onward flight to London (via Dubai or Los Angeles).